Terran Calendar: The current year is 30 AO = 598 WTA. All new threads happen during the current year unless otherwise stated by the creator.

 Each metal currency comes in fractions as well, such as half-ounce and quarter-ounce coins.
 These prices are not an accurate reflection of real world costs.

-You can read more about special metals and materials in Terrenus at the Terrenus Market - Materials List.
+You can read more about special metals and materials in the Terrenus Materials List.

 Major Historical Periods